mariohernandez/component-based-development/exercises/4-building-components.md

 ### 1.5 - Compiling Styleguide
 Now that the speaker component is finished we need to compile the styleguie.
-Run the command below from within the root of your theme (i.e. badcamp).
+Run the command below from within the root of your theme (i.e. shiny).

 ```
 npm run build